Cap-go/capacitor-social-login/docs/setup_google.md

      ```ts
      // onMounted is Vue specific
-     // clientId is the client copied in the previous (2nd) step
+     // androidClientId is the client ID you got in the web client creation step not the android client ID.
      onMounted(async () => {
        await SocialLogin.initialize({
          google: {
-           clientId: Capacitor.getPlatform() === 'ios' ? 'not_important' : '673324426943-avl4v9ubdas7a0u7igf7in03pdj1dkmg.apps.googleusercontent.com',
+           androidClientId: '673324426943-avl4v9ubdas7a0u7igf7in03pdj1dkmg.apps.googleusercontent.com',
          }
        })
      })